-When building your house, stairs can be some what of an afterthought.
-We always find ourselves thinking only about the functionality of stairs however, stairs can, in fact, be an integral part of your architectural design.
+When building your house, stairs can be somewhat of an afterthought.
+We always find ourselves thinking only about the functionality of stairs however, stair design can, in fact, be an integral part of your architecture.

 It may be small and narrow, but that doesn’t mean that your stairway shouldn’t get the same amount of decorating and attention as the rest of your house.
 A stairway can be a highly-visible feature in your house and can be the first things your guests see when they walk in.
 When designed and styled correctly, your stairway can be the statement feature you need to make your home really stand out.
 Try designing or dressing up your stairs in fun and interesting ways.
 Although building stairs can sometimes be a big project, there are other ways to amp up your stairway to make a big visual impact while not breaking the bank.

 First, think of the shape you want…